 A glimmer at first.
-Then a rush of light.
+Then a rush of something bright.

 So what does all this mean for you?

-You will want them to go away.
-But the sooner you face them, the sooner you’ll realize that you can handle their fear-mongering.
+You will want the darkness to go away.
+But the sooner you face everything, the sooner you’ll realize that you can handle everything.

 These bouts of fear, pits of depression, or whatever you want to call them, are signs that old baggage is being tossed into the incinerator.

 We’ve been taught to avoid all negativity and sadness, but the key isn’t to run away or suppress what you feel.
-Instead, it’s to embrace everything fully.
+Instead, it’s to embrace your internal experience.

 Sometimes you need to rest and spend time looking inside yourself.
 It’s easy to forget this in our get-more-done culture.